mcadac/software/clean-code.md

 -   (Application --> DB interface layer --> DB):
     -   The application SHOULD NOT depends on the DB interface layer.
     -   The DB interface layer SHOULD depends on the application leve.
+-   The database tables are a data structure, they are so concrete and they can't be polyform.

 ##  References